calreed-prof/password-manager/README.md

-# password-manager
+# Password Manager

-This is a simple password manager designed to put my knowledge to the test of cryptology as well as sql database design.
+This is a simple password manager designed to put my knowledge to the test of cryptology as well as sql database design